HashemSami/serverless-travel-app/README.md

 This project is using 4 external APIs, each one is reliant on another to make the app work.
 As one API will be required to get data from another API.

-You can use the form to enter the location you are traveling to and the date you are leaving, then you will get a predicted weather forecast.

 The APIs used are:

 - Integrate the [REST Countries API](https://restcountries.eu/) to pull in information about the country being visited.